dorischioma/Doris-s-portfolio/README.md

 Based on the analysis, we recommend the following actions:
 - Invest in marketing and promotions during peak sales seasons to maximize revenue.
-- Focus on expanding and promoting products in category A.
+- Focus on expanding and promoting products in food beverages.
-- Implement a customer segmentation strategy to target high LTV customers effectively.
+- Implement a customer segmentation strategy to target high value customers effectively.

 ### Limitations